-Active Surveillance for ESBL-carriage
+Active surveillance for ESBL carriage

-Since 2003, all patients with recovery of ESBL-producing Enterobacteriaceae from any specimens obtained by routine clinical practice in both in-and outpatient settings are routinely screened to determine further colonization sites.
-In addition, all patients with known ESBL-carriage are screened, whenever they are readmitted to the hospital.
-Furthermore, the following patient populations are routinely screened for ESBL carriage at our institution: 1) all patients hospitalized for at least 24 hours in the same room as a patient colonized or infected with an ESBL-producing Enterobacteriaceae, 2) since 2013, patients admitted to the intensive care units and requiring mechanical ventilation, and 3) since 2015, all patients transferred directly from a hospital abroad and all admitted asylum seekers.
-Screening for ESBL-carriage is carried out by selective plating of rectal swabs, swabs from any open wounds or drainages, as well as urine samples from patients with foley catheters.9
+Since 2003, all patients with recovery of ESBL-producing Enterobacteriaceae from any specimens obtained by routine clinical practice in both inpatient and outpatient settings are routinely screened to determine further colonisation sites.
+In addition, all patients with known ESBL carriage are screened, whenever they are readmitted to the hospital.
+Furthermore, the following patient populations are routinely screened for ESBL carriage at our institution: (1) all patients hospitalised for at least 24 hours in the same room as a patient colonised or infected with ESBL-producing Enterobacteriaceae, (2) since 2013, patients admitted to the intensive care units and requiring mechanical ventilation and (3) since 2015, all patients transferred directly from a hospital abroad and all admitted asylum seekers.
+Screening for ESBL carriage is carried out by selective plating of rectal swabs, swabs from any open wounds or drainages, as well as urine samples from patients with Foley catheters.9

-Standard precautions

-Standard precautions have been implemented at our institution since 1999.
-They include the proper use of hand hygiene (as indicated in the WHO and CDC guidelines)10 for any patient contact and the use of personal protective equipment (i.e. gloves, gowns, masks, eye protection) for procedures involving contact with body fluids as outlined by the CDC guidelines.10
+Standard precautions Standard precautions have been implemented at our institution since 1999.
+They include the proper use of hand hygiene (as indicated in the WHO and Centers for Disease Control and Prevention (CDC) guidelines)^{10 11} for any patient contact and the use of personal protective equipment (ie, gloves, gowns, masks and eye protection) for procedures involving contact with body fluids as outlined by the CDC guidelines.10